yt-dlp/yt-dlp/README.md

                                     containing directory ("-" for stdin).
 Can be used multiple times and inside other
                                     configuration files
+    --plugin-dirs PATH              Path to an additional directory to search for plugins.
+This option can be used multiple times to add multiple directories.
+                                    Note that this currently only works for extractor plugins; postprocessor plugins can
+                                    only be loaded from the default plugin directories
     --flat-playlist                 Do not extract the videos of a playlist, only list them
     --no-flat-playlist              Fully extract the videos of a playlist